 We’ll also compare it to other popular online course platforms, like Thinkific and Kajabi, and answer your questions about the platform.
 But first, for those who are newer to online courses, let’s start with an overview of Teachable.

-What Teachable has to Offer
+What Teachable Has to Offer

 At it’s core Teachable helps creators build, launch, manage, and optimize their courses all in one place.
 It’s a popular platform for people who don’t have the time or money to build out something on WordPress for example, or for people who prefer to have a platform that has a lot of what they need under one roof.